Rick Bell

-Richard Thomas Bell (born October 18, 1960) is an American former professional football running back who played in the National Football League for the Minnesota Vikings.
-Born in St. Cloud, Minnesota, he attended Rocori High School, about 20 mi south-west of the city, and Saint John's University in nearby Collegeville Township.
+Richard Thomas Bell (born October 18, 1960) is an American former professional football player who was a running back for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Saint John's Johnnies.

+Born in St. Cloud, Minnesota, Bell attended Rocori High School, about 20 mi south-west of the city, and Saint John's University in nearby Collegeville Township.
 He went undrafted in the NFL and signed for the Vikings during the 1983 season; he played 14 games, but his only statistical contribution was a 14-yard kickoff return in a 13–2 loss to the Detroit Lions in Week 14.